cnnrbrn/feu-js-frameworks/module-3/lesson-4.md

 Create a component called `ErrorMessage` in `src/components/contact/ErrorMessage.js`.
 Give it a class and style it in `sass/style.scss`.

 Import in `Contact.js` and use it instead of the `p` tags.

 ---

+Example code for this can be found on [this branch](https://github.com/javascript-repositories/react-module-1-code/tree/step-7) of the [repo](https://github.com/javascript-repositories/react-module-1-code).

+---